DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-lanzjacob/README.md

 * Transitive Property - a relation in A is symmetric if it contains the pairs (a,b), (b,c) and (a,c).

 ####n-ary Relations and Applications
+* An n-ary relation means that there are n elements involved in the relationship.
+* N-ary relations can be applied in databases.

 ####Representing Relations
 * Relations can be represented through either matrices or digraphs.